MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 ms.date: 08/01/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 53800a9fe42934807c551e81098eda768f4f1542
+ms.openlocfilehash: 41f82da76989cd0e9367b4f19b69546304c6de6d
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-correct-or-cancel-unpaid-purchase-invoices"></a>How to: Correct or Cancel Unpaid Purchase Invoices
+# <a name="correct-or-cancel-unpaid-purchase-invoices"></a>Correct or Cancel Unpaid Purchase Invoices
 You can correct or cancel a posted purchase invoice.
 This is useful if you want to correct a typing mistake, or if you want to change the purchase early in the order process.

 If you have already paid for products on the posted purchase invoice, you cannot correct or cancel it from the posted purchase invoice itself.
 Instead, you must manually create a purchase credit memo to reverse the purchase, optionally managed with a purchase return order.
-For more information, see [How to: Process Purchase Returns or Cancellations](purchasing-how-process-purchase-returns-cancellations.md).
+For more information, see [Process Purchase Returns or Cancellations](purchasing-how-process-purchase-returns-cancellations.md).

 In the **Posted Purchase Invoice** window, you can choose the **Correct** button or the **Cancel** button.
 When you correct or cancel a posted purchase invoice, the corrective purchase credit memo is applied to all general ledger and inventory ledger entries that were created when the initial purchase invoice was posted.
 This reverses the posted purchase invoice in your financial records and leaves the corrective posted purchase credit memo for your audit trail.
 In the following the use of **Correct** and **Cancel** is described.